beuaaa/pywinauto_recorder/README.rst

 - The generated Python script is saved in the "Record files" folder.
 - To replay actions of a Python script, you can drag and drop it to Drag_n_drop_to_replay.bat.
 Modify the path of the Python interpreter if necessary.

+Icons
+#####

+Three transparent icons are displayed at the top of the screen:
+ - the first icon corresponds to Record/Pause mode.
+Press ALT+r to switch.
+ - the second icon displays a green bar at each iteration of the loop.
+It allows you to see how fast the loop is running.
+ - the third icon corresponds to the search algorithm used to identify the element under the mouse.

 More explanations
 #################